Birth Injury Attorney Phoenix

 - Wrongful pregnancy, when attempts to end a pregnancy or avoid one fail.

 - Wrongful birth, when a parent would have terminated a pregnancy if he or she had knowledge of a birth defect.

 These claims each have specific rules about who can sue, and they often have caps for damages.
+A qualified Phoenix personal injury attorney can help determine if you have a birth injury case in Arizona.
 For more information and Frequently Asked Questions, visit our Birth Injuries FAQ page.